Research demonstrates that AmeriCorps in Rhode Island benefits its members as much as it does the communities they serve.

 Members come from the Communities they Serve

-This report focused on a key group that has not only provided a huge benefit to Rhode Island communities through their service but who are positioned to make an ongoing impact in the state.
-Our cohort includes the 506 AmeriCorps members who:
+This report focuses on a key group that has not only provided a huge benefit to Rhode Island communities but is also well-positioned to make a lasting impact within the state.
+The cohort includes the 506 AmeriCorps members who:

-Figures 6 through 8 show the demographic breakdown of this cohort, focusing on race/ethnicity, gender, and age.
+Figures 6-8 present the demographic breakdown of this cohort by race/ethnicity, gender, and age.
 Of the 506 members in this cohort, 47% identify as White, 23% identify as Hispanic, 12% identify as Black or African American, and 8% identify as Asian or Asian American.
-Note that based on the format of the data used to develop this analysis, race and ethnicity were combined into a single demographic variable and individuals in this cohort may be represented in multiple categories.
-Comparing this to the entire population of RI, the U.S. Census Bureau estimated the distribution of race in RI in 2022 was 83% White, 9% Black or African American, and 4% Asian.
-The U.S. Census Bureau collects race and ethnicity as two separate demographic variables, therefore the estimate of the ethnicity of the 2022 RI population was reported separately as 18% Hispanic or Latino.
+These figures were derived from a dataset where race and ethnicity are combined into a single variable, so individuals may be represented in multiple categories.
+In comparison, U.S. Census Bureau estimates for 2022 indicate that the racial composition of Rhode Island was 83% White, 9% Black or African American, and 4% Asian, with ethnicity reported, showing that 18% of Rhode Islanders identify as Hispanic or Latino.

-Roughly two out of three members of the cohort identify as female; this percentage is about the same as the U.S. Bureau of Labor Statistics’ 2022 estimate of the private nonprofit workforce, which was 66% female.
+Roughly two out of three members of the cohort identify as female; consistent with the U.S. Bureau of Labor Statistics’ 2022 estimate that 66% of the private nonprofit workforce, is female.
 Lastly, two out of three members of the cohort were between 20-24 years old at the start of their AmeriCorps service.

 Figure 6: Cohort demographics by race

-By recruiting from these neighborhoods, AmeriCorps engages members who are uniquely qualified to address local issues.
-Far from the concern that only privileged individuals disconnected from these communities can afford to serve, these volunteers are the very people most likely to benefit from the training and funding AmeriCorps provides.
+Figure 9 shows the geographic distribution of the cohort’s place of origin.
+By recruiting from these areas, AmeriCorps engages members uniquely equipped to address local challenges.
+Far from the concern that only privileged individuals disconnected from these communities can afford to serve, these volunteers are largely made up of individuals who are most likely to benefit from the training and funding AmeriCorps provides.

-A look at the K-12 feeder districts for AmeriCorps confirms this notion; the majority of K-12 schools attended by in-state AmeriCorps members are in Providence — both the state’s largest city and one of its poorest.
-Most of the other most common feeder schools are from lower-income urban areas.
+An analysis of the K-12 districts attended by in-state members further supports this.
+The majority of schools feeding into the AmeriCorps program are in Providence, the state’s largest and one of its most economically disadvantaged cities.
+Other prominent feeder districts are from lower-income urban areas.
 The most common districts attended by members of this cohort are Providence (53), Woonsocket (16), Cranston (11), and All Other Districts (82).
-It is important to note that only 32% of this cohort appears in Rhode Island Department of Education (RIDE) enrollment data and the K-12 schools of the remaining portion of the cohort is unknown.
+It is important to note that only 32% of this cohort appears in Rhode Island Department of Education (RIDE) enrollment data, with the remaining portion of the cohort’s K-12 education records unknown.

-With poverty in Rhode Island at 10.8% (footnote 4) and unemployment at 3.2% as of December 2023 (footnote 5), the need for volunteer services in Rhode Island is indisputable.
-Need varies widely by neighborhood, though.
+With 10.8% (footnote 4) of Rhode Island’s population living in poverty and the state’s unemployment at 3.2% as of December 2023 (footnote 5), the demand for volunteer services is undeniable.
+However, the degree of need varies significantly across neighborhoods.

 Do AmeriCorps members focus on areas of greatest need?

-AmeriCorps programs similarly focus on services that will have the greatest impact.
-Children are among those hit hardest by poverty; 12% of Rhode Islanders under age 18 live under the federal poverty level (footnote 6), with those in Providence and other urban areas seeing rates near or above 30% (footnote 7).
-The majority of Rhode Island AmeriCorps programs focus on early childhood education, K-12 academic success, and college access services to help children get the education they need to secure good jobs and build wealth.
+AmeriCorps programs also prioritize services with the greatest potential impact.
+Children are especially vulnerable to poverty, with 12% of Rhode Islanders under age 18 living below the federal poverty line (footnote 6), and rates nearing or exceeding 30% (footnote 7) in Providence and other urban areas.
+The majority of Rhode Island AmeriCorps programs focus on early childhood education, K-12 academic success, and college access, equipping children with the education necessary to secure good jobs and build wealth.

 Figure 12: Cohort by number of hours served

-In helping these communities in need, many of the AmeriCorps members in this cohort served more than 1,000 hours each in Rhode Island neighborhoods.
-Nearly half of them (48%) served two or more terms in RI.
+In their service to these high-need communities, many of the AmeriCorps members in this cohort served more than 1,000 hours each in Rhode Island neighborhoods.
+Nearly half of them (48%) served two or more terms in Rhode Island.
 Figure 12 shows a breakdown of the cohort’s hours served, which considers each member’s cumulative hours.

-A vast majority of this cohort, about nine out of ten members, served at a location that falls under the focus area umbrella of education.
+A substantial portion of the cohort, approximately nine out of ten members, served at locations focused on education.
 The next two most common focus areas for this cohort are Environmental Stewardship and Economic Opportunity, which account for roughly one out of ten members.
 Healthy Futures and Veterans & Military Families round out the list, but the number of members were suppressed for disclosure avoidance.

 Figure 13: Cohort by service focus area (focus areas with counts under 10 are suppressed)